JVPC0D3R/auto-segment/README.md

   <img src = "./examples/example_3.PNG" width = "100%">
 </p>

-<p align="center"><em>view_masks.py output</em></p>
+<p align="center"><em>view_masks.py output example</em></p>

 ## ✂️ crop detections

 <p align="justify">
-  This repo allows the user to crop the different detections with precission, to run it you will use the following command.
+  This repo allows the user to crop the different detections automatically with precission, to run it you will use the following command.
 </p>

 ```python crop_objects.py```